Treating Sports Injuries Naturally

-Epsom salt, also known as magnesium sulphate, is a natural compound that can be used to fight inflammation, reduce swelling, and ease sore muscles.
-It can also be used to heal cuts faster.
+Epsom salt, also known as magnesium sulphate, is a natural compound that can fight inflammation, reduce swelling, ease sore muscles and heal cuts faster.

 An Epsom salt bath is the perfect remedy for injuries and sore muscles.
-You can even buy Epsom salts that are infused with essential oils for additional relief.
+You can even buy Epsom salts infused with essential oils for additional relief.

-There are a number of herbs out there that can soothe inflammation and help speed up the recovery process.
+Many herbs can soothe inflammation and help speed up the recovery process.
 Two of the best ones are turmeric and ginger.

 Turmeric contains curcumin, a powerful anti-inflammatory compound whose effects are comparable to NSAIDs (Non-steroidal anti-inflammatory drugs) like ibuprofen.
-To treat acute inflammation from a sprain or other injury, you will need to consume about four teaspoons of turmeric.
+To treat acute inflammation from a sprain or other injury, you must consume about four teaspoons of turmeric.

-Ginger's effects are also comparable to NSAIDs, so it is another great anti-inflammatory herb to consume after an injury or intense workout.
+Ginger's effects are comparable to NSAIDs, so it is another excellent anti-inflammatory herb to consume after an injury or intense workout.